-If others wish to abominate everything associated with Christmas (including all things cited in the preceding paragraph), let them.
+If others wish to abominate everything associated with Christmas let them.
 If others judge you harshly for associating with Christmas, let them.
 If others do not feel comfortable with exercising Christian liberty regarding Christmas things, try not to offend them.